splunk/splunk-connect-for-snmp/docs/index.md

 *THIS IS BETA SOFTWARE*

-Splunk welcomes your experimentation and feedback please let your account team know you are experimenting with our new solution.
+Splunk welcomes your experimentation and feedback.
+Let your account team know you are testing Splunk Connect for SNMP.

-Splunk Connect for SNMP is an edge deployed containerized and highly available solution for collection of SNMP data for Splunk Enterprise, Splunk Enterprise Cloud and Splunk Infrastructure Monitoring.
+Splunk Connect for SNMP is an edge-deployed, containerized and highly available solution for collecting SNMP data for Splunk Enterprise, Splunk Enterprise Cloud and Splunk Infrastructure Monitoring.